VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/dynamics.md

 The limiter says stuff like "every time the signal gets loud, I'll gently attenuate it so that it's not TOO loud".

-A clipper will say "evevery timehe signal gets too loud, I'll chop every peak that's too loud and fuck you".
+A clipper will say "every time the signal gets too loud, I'll chop every peak that's too loud and fuck you".

 {{< /quote >}}